 A small vocal ensemble, called Prima voce, that rehearses and performs musical works from the traditional choral literature dating from medieval through contemporary periods.
 Concerts are performed regularly throughout the area as well as on occasional outside trips.
-Transfers to both UC/CSU

 MUSI-166 Women's Chorale